-{\bf Fine-grained Alignment} Due to the semantic gap between image and text, there may be some troubles in directly performing the alignment between these two modalities.
-For example, the corresponding descriptions of the objects in an image are not always available in the caption.
-On the other hand, some words or phrases in the descriptions may be irrelevance to the images.
-Thus, finer-grained alignment is indispensable, as it can reduce noises and provide more accurate, richer supervision signals of multiple granularity, thus significantly improving the training efficiency and model performance.
-FILIP~\cite{yao2021filip} improves the contrastive objective to achieve finer-level alignment, by using a token-wise maximum similarity between visual and textual tokens.
-While other methods~\cite{li2020oscar, zhang2021vinvl,li2021mvptr,zeng2021multi} construct multi-level semantic concepts for finer-grained alignment.
-OSCAR~\cite{li2020oscar} first introduces multi-level semantics, captures object region features and the corresponding tags with a pre-trained object detector, then concatenates text, object tags and region features to learn the joint representations.
-VinVL~\cite{zhang2021vinvl} enhances the visual representations of OSCAR by pre-trianing a more powerful object detector.
+\textbf{Fine-grained Alignment} Due to the semantic gap between image and text, there may be some troubles in directly performing the alignment between these two modalities.
+For example, some words or phrases in the descriptions may be irrelevant to the images, or the corresponding descriptions of the objects in an image may not always be available in the caption.
+Thus, finer-grained alignment is indispensable, as it can provide more accurate and richer supervision signals of multiple granularity, improving the performance significantly.
+FILIP~\cite{yao2021filip} improves the contrastive objective to achieve finer-level alignment by using a token-wise maximum similarity between visual and textual tokens.
+Methods in ~\cite{li2020oscar, zhang2021vinvl,li2021mvptr,zeng2021multi} construct multi-level semantic concepts for finer-grained alignment.
+OSCAR~\cite{li2020oscar} first introduces multi-level semantics, capturing object region features and the corresponding tags with a pre-trained object detector, then concatenates text, object tags and region features together to learn the joint representations.
+VinVL~\cite{zhang2021vinvl} enhances the visual representations of OSCAR by pre-trianing a more powerful object-attribute detector.
 Both OSCAR and VinVL form the multi-level semantics only in the visual modality.
 MVPTR~\cite{li2021mvptr} and X-VLM~\cite{zeng2021multi} obtain their multi-level semantics concepts in both visual and linguistic modalities.
-MVPTR limits the interaction between object tags and textual tokens, learns the object-tag alignment in an explicit manner, and also models the nested property of language by learning phrase-level semantics.
+MVPTR limits the interaction between object tags and textual tokens, and learns the object-tag alignment in an explicit manner.
+It also models the nested property of language by learning phrase-level semantics.
 X-VLM learns multi-level alignments by positioning vision concepts using given texts, and makes alignments between these two parts.
-However, in addition to the image encoder and the text encoder, the two methods both have an additional cross-modal encoder, introducing computation overhead.
+However, in addition to the image encoder and the text encoder, the two methods both have an additional cross-modal encoder, bringing computation overhead.